rq-Chen/rq-Chen.github.io/Ruiqi Chen's Homepage.md

-## Highlights
+## News

+- I will be jointly supervised by [Dr. ShiNung Ching](https://engineering.wustl.edu/faculty/ShiNung-Ching.html) and [Dr. Todd Braver](https://sites.wustl.edu/ccplab/) through the rest of my graduate study!
+- I have been working on my third rotation with [Dr. Todd Braver](https://sites.wustl.edu/ccplab/) and [Michael Freund](https://sites.wustl.edu/ccplab/people/michael-freund/).
+We investigated the use of hierarchical Bayesian modeling and multivariate pattern analysis in fMRI test-retest reliability analysis.
+- I finished my second rotation with [Dr. Janine Bijsterbosch](https://www.mir.wustl.edu/research/research-centers/computational-imaging-research-center-circ/labs/bijsterbosch-lab) where we investigated multiple strategies to improve the accuracy of fMRI network connectivity based prediction of individual traits.
+Our results were published on [bioArxiv](https://doi.org/10.1101/2022.04.04.487069).
-- I will begin my first rotation in WUSTL with Prof. [ShiNung Ching](https://engineering.wustl.edu/faculty/ShiNung-Ching.html) to investigate the function of multiple timescales in working memory and reinforcement learning through optimization and dynamic system analysis of RNN models.
+- I will begin my first rotation in WUSTL with [Dr. ShiNung Ching](https://engineering.wustl.edu/faculty/ShiNung-Ching.html) to investigate the function of multiple timescales in working memory and reinforcement learning through optimization and dynamic system analysis of RNN models.
 - I was admitted to the [Neurosciences PhD Program](https://dbbs.wustl.edu/divprograms/neuro/Pages/default.aspx) at Washington University in St. Louis!
 (Some [advice](PhD-Admission/index.html) for future Chinese applicants)

-**Last updated:** Aug/31/2021
+**Last updated:** Aug/22/2022